pudly/schmopera-hugo/content/articles/listening-to-pop-music-an-opera-critics-s-running-playlist.md

 Yup.
 And maybe subliminally, it's this message that makes this song _so freaking exciting_ to listen to; but for me, the woman who's always felt more for sheer sound, I think it's Urie's voice.

-He's got an incessant sound, and in "High Hopes" he spends a huge amount of time in that tenor sweet spot, the thrilling line between a gathered, resonant sound, versus pure screaming. ****
+He's got an incessant sound, and in "High Hopes" he spends a huge amount of time in that tenor sweet spot, the thrilling line between a gathered, resonant sound, versus pure screaming.
+But over and over, Urie finds that high, high height and it feels like his voice is telling us that he doesn't just have hope, but he made it.

+Because great artists are always self-aware, Panic!
+At The Disco also has a song on the same _Pray for the Wicked_ album, called ["Hey Look Ma, I Made It"](https://www.youtube.com/watch?v=BzbxacRr5Gk).

 <figure data-type="video">{{% md %}}<iframe width="1054" height="441" src="https://www.youtube.com/embed/IPXIgEAGe4U" title="Panic!
 At The Disco - High Hopes (Official Video)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}